abinit/abinit/doc/tutorial/eph4zpr.md

     whereas *ipert* specifies the kind of perturnation ([1, natom] if atomic displacement) All DFPT POT files with 1 <= index <= 3 x [[natom]] correspond to atomic pertubations.

-In the mrgdv output file:
+In the output file produced by mrgdv

 {% dialog tests/tutorespfn/Refs/teph4zpr_2.stdout %}

-we have a section for each $\qq$-point with the list of atomic perturbations merged in the database.
+there is a section for each $\qq$-point with the list of atomic perturbations that have been included in the database.

 ```md
  qpoint: [ 0.0000E+00,  0.0000E+00,  0.0000E+00] is present in the DVDB file